Implementing Aruba Campus Access v23.112 (IACA)

 - 2.1.4: Configure VSX L3 SVI with Active Gateway

-- if your edge-1 or edge-2 switches cannot establish control-plane with central after they inherit configuration from the group, check if it has dns setup, if not... add this to your template
+- If your edge-1 or edge-2 switches cannot establish their control-plane with Central after they inherit configuration from their group, check if the switch has dns setup, if not... add the following command to your switch template:

 - ip dns server-address 10.254.1.21